redhat-openstack/website/source/networking/midonet-integration_mem-54-rhel7-rhosp10.html.md

 | `midonet_mem`       | Install and configure the MidoNet Manager.
 | `midonet_analytics` | Install and configure Analytics (Elasticsearch, Logstash).

+### How do these services have to be distributed amongst roles?

 Distribute these services as you need to on the nodes you are planning on deploying.
 These services and more are defined in the file `roles_data.yaml`, inside the previously cloned `tripleo-heat-templates` folder.

+* `midonet_agent` should be present in the controller, computes and gateway.
+* `midonet_cluster` should be placed in the controller role (but doesn't have to).
+* `midonet_config` is configured through the environment file (see below).
+No need to instantiate this service manually in `roles_data.yaml`.
+* `midonet_gateway` should be configured in a separate gateway node or in any other (as long as there's only 1).
+* `midonet_nsdb` can be placed in a dedicated role or placed along any other.
+* `midonet_mem` must be placed in the controller role.
+* `midonet_analytics` should be placed in a separate role.

 ### Set environment variables